SimonHaasnoot/WayOfWork/README.md

 ## Editor

 We work with [Visual Studio Code](https://code.visualstudio.com/).
 It is possible to use a different editor, but we highly recommend using this one (some extensions might for example not be available).
 This will make it easier for colleagues to help out if necessary.

+Some projects work with different node versions, so it is also recommended to install [Node Version Manager](https://github.com/coreybutler/nvm-windows) to manage multiple installations of node.js.

 ## Extensions